-Made with a buttery graham cracker crust, gooey melted marshmallows and a rich chocolate kiss, these mini s’mores cups are a fun variation on your favorite summer dessert!
+Made with a buttery graham cracker crust, gooey toasted marshmallows and a rich chocolate kiss, these mini s’mores cups are a fun variation on the dessert, plus no campfire is required!

 - Spray the pan.
 Make sure to spray the muffin pan first before pressing the crust into the muffin cups.
 The last thing you want is for the crust to stick to the pan!
 I like to use a silicone muffin pan to avoid sticking.

 - Let cool.
 The crust needs a few minutes to set, so don’t remove the cups from the pan immediately once out of oven.
 Let them cool slightly, then use a butter knife to pop them out for best results.

 These cups can be made 1 day ahead of time if needed.
 Before serving, place them on a pan and broil for about 30 seconds to 1 minute to rewarm.
 Make sure to keep a close eye on them while broiling so they don’t burn!

 Try Oreo cookies or your favorite sandwich cookie.
 Ritz crackers or vanilla wafers would work too for the s’more cookie cup crust!

 If you have leftovers, simply store the s’mores cups in an airtight container or bag.
 They will stay fresh for up to 3 days.

 This dessert also freezes well and makes a great treat to pull out when you’re craving a little something sweet.
 Place them in a freezer bag or container for up to 3 months.
 Then microwave for about 20 seconds to warm back up when ready to enjoy.